kjyv/FloBaRoID/README.md

 # FloBaRoID

-(FLOating BAse RObot dynamical IDentification)
+FLOating BAse RObot dynamical IDentification

-Open source framework for dynamical system identification of floating-base rigid body tree-structures.
+Framework for dynamical system identification of floating-base rigid body tree-structures.

+(Usage is licensed under the LGPL 3.0.
+Please quote name and authors if you're using this software in any project).

 Modules: